googleapis/gcs-resumable-upload/README.md

 Enables [Multiple chunk upload](https://cloud.google.com/storage/docs/performing-resumable-uploads#chunked-upload) mode and sets each request size to this amount.

 This only makes sense to use for larger files.
-The chunk size should be a multiple of 256 KiB (256 x 1024 bytes), unless it's the last chunk that completes the upload.
+The chunk size should be a multiple of 256 KiB (256 x 1024 bytes).
 Larger chunk sizes typically make uploads more efficient.
 We recommend using at least 8 MiB for the chunk size.

 Review [documentation](https://cloud.google.com/storage/docs/performing-resumable-uploads) for guidance and best practices.